Compare Travel Insurance in New Zealand

 AA Travel Insurance

-AA Insurance offers comprehensive travel insurance for AA members with discounts up to 10%.
+AA Insurance offers comprehensive travel insurance with member benefits available — discounts may be available for AA members; confirm with the insurer.
 Their policies include high medical coverage, good cancellation benefits, and rental vehicle excess coverage.
 AA provides single trip and annual multi-trip options with optional winter sports cover.
 Known for straightforward policies and efficient claims processing.
-Premiums are competitive, particularly for AA members.

 ANZ Travel Insurance